🍇

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

 Under Stephen and Prue Henschke's stewardship, the 105-hectare portfolio continues to deepen its commitment to organic, biodynamic, and regenerative viticulture.
-Prue, who holds degrees in botany and zoology and trained at Geisenheim, has led a decades-long program of mass selection across the Grandfather vines at Hill of Grace, identifying superior plant material for future propagation.
-A long-term vine health program begun in 1986 evaluated more than 13,000 Shiraz vines across both Mount Edelstone and Hill of Grace, ultimately identifying four Hill of Grace and 17 Mount Edelstone selections planted in a specific propagation vineyard in 2017.
-The winery also uses solar power with batteries, relies on rainwater, and sources locally made Stelvin closures and bottles to minimize environmental impact.
-The sixth generation of the Henschke family is now being introduced to the business.
+Prue, who holds degrees in botany and zoology and trained at Geisenheim, has led a decades-long programme of mass selection across the Grandfather vines at Hill of Grace, identifying superior plant material for future propagation.
+A long-term vine health programme begun in 1986 evaluated more than 13,000 Shiraz vines across both Mount Edelstone and Hill of Grace, ultimately identifying four Hill of Grace and 17 Mount Edelstone selections planted in a dedicated propagation vineyard in 2017.
+The winery uses solar power with battery storage and rainwater collection, and sources locally made Stelvin closures and bottles to minimise environmental impact.
+Henschke is a foundation member of Australia's First Families of Wine and was named UK Winery of the Year in both 1994 and 1995.
+The sixth generation of the Henschke family is now being introduced to the business, continuing more than 150 years of unbroken family ownership and stewardship of pre-phylloxera vineyard material.

-• Sixth generation of the Henschke family is being introduced to the business, continuing over 150 years of unbroken family ownership and stewardship of pre-phylloxera vineyard material
+• Sixth generation now being introduced to the business, continuing over 150 years of unbroken family stewardship of pre-phylloxera vines

 Flavor Profile